 How to Make Mango Lassi with mango juice

 You need to replace step 1 in ingredients where you can add mango juice to this lassi instead of ripe mango or Alphonso Mango.
-It can be prepared in all seasons as preferably post-summer in the winter season and rainy season.
+It can be prepared in all seasons, preferably post-summer in the winter and rainy seasons.

 Mango Lassi Recipe using Mango Pulp

-You need to replace the step 1 in ingredients where you can add Alphonso sweetened mango Pulp or Kesar mango pulp as per your choice to this lassi instead of ripe mango or Alphonso Mango.
-It can be done in all seasons as preferably post-summer in the rainy season and winter season.
+You need to replace step 1 in ingredients where you can add Alphonso sweetened mango Pulp or Kesar mango pulp as per your choice to this lassi instead of ripe mango or Alphonso Mango.
+It can be done in all seasons, preferably post-summer in the rainy and winter seasons.

 How to Make Mango Lassi without yogurt